sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 requires using external databases like Redis, and external monitoring tools.

 Elixir provides a much more predictive environment for your code.
-You can easily refactor code that was previously synchronous to run asynchronously with no change to your core logic.
+You can easily refactor code that was previously synchronous to run asynchronously with little changes to your sequential logic.
 Nothing prevents you from using Redis, etc., but use it only when you need a persistent task, not just because something needs to run asynchronusly.